hipe/tmx/lib/skylab/system/doc/issues/001-the-top-narrative.md

-# the system narrative :[#140]
+# the top narrative :[#001]

 ## :#section-1 introduction

-welcome to the headless system node. thie node provides system / environment reflection and defaults access in a zero-configuration manner, e.g things like the pathname to a usable cache dir or temp dir, for whatever the particular system is that we are running on.
+welcome to the system sidesystem. thie node provides system / environment reflection and defaults access in a zero-configuration manner, e.g things like the pathname to a usable cache dir or temp dir, for whatever the particular system is that we are running on.